- Whether you can “push through” or not, Depression will still diminish your problem solving, decision making, and health.

-But all is not rosy, because although admired by his fellow entrepreneurs, Dave’s got a secret that is getting harder to bear.
-Every night he goes home feeling extremely exhausted, it’s been weeks since he’s had any interest in doing his usual things like playing his drums, or working out.
-The endless networking and management headaches leave him physically and emotionally drained, he is battling frequent mood swings, and recently Dave is no longer able to sleep well.
-During the day concentrating on his tasks is difficult.
+But all is not rosy.
+Although admired by his fellow entrepreneurs, Dave’s got a secret that is getting harder to bear.
+Every night he going home feeling extremely exhausted, he not getting good sleep, and it’s been weeks since he’s had any interest in doing his usual things like playing his drums, or working out.
+The endless networking and management headaches leave him physically and emotionally drained.
+On the best days he is battling frequent mood swings.
+It’s getting harder to maintain, and during the day concentrating on his tasks is difficult.

-Dave doesn’t know it, but even though able to maintain his schedule and keep things moving forward, his frequent mood swings, loss of interest in pleasurable activities, and difficulty sleeping are all classic signs of entrepreneurial depression.
+Dave may be keeping it together, his frequent mood swings, loss of interest in pleasurable activities, and difficulty sleeping are all classic signs of entrepreneurial depression.

 While that doesn’t seem as bad or severe as major depression, its effects should not be discounted.
-Because, though it is possible to push through and ignore the symptoms, even mild depression can affect your ability to correctly manage, problem solve, and engage in deep sustained thinking.
+Because, though it is possible to push through and ignore the symptoms, you shouldn’t.
+Mild depression still affects your ability to correctly manage, solve problems, and engage in deep sustained thinking.
 The truth is, like any other type of depression, entrepreneurial depression, limits the ability to function effectively on a daily basis.

 While most believe entrepreneurial depression is caused by an increasingly complex and competitive world, startup stress is not the only reason why entrepreneurs can experience depression.

-The truth is, some founders may become depressed because they’re pushing themselves to be entrepreneurs when, in reality, they may not have the personality for it in the first place.
+The truth is, some founders may become depressed because simply because they’re pushing themselves to be entrepreneurs.
+If they really took stock, they would see they may not have the personality for it in the first place.